jhollowe-forks/home-assistant.io/source/_integrations/venstar.markdown

 - `temperature`: *Disables* the schedule and holds the set temperature indefinitely.
 - `away`: Places the thermostat in away mode

 Note - Please ensure that you update your thermostat to the latest firmware.
 Initially tested on firmware 5.10 and currently VH6.79.

+TODO add instructions on how to update firmware.

 ### Enabling Local API
 Local API mode needs to be enabled on the thermostat itself.
 It cannot be enabled using the Venstar mobile apps or Skyport cloud service.
 Exact steps vary across different [series](https://venstar.com/thermostats/) of thermostats: